ljupcho/ljupcho.github.io/_posts/2016-07-20-Multiple-Ajax-Request-With-Promises.md

 {% endhighlight %}

 The dispatch method is called recursively for each of the listeners that has a promise.
-I see the configuration of the listener if it has has_next to call this method again with previously showing a popup for the user to choose to fire the next request or cancel, but if it doesn't than a regular popup with just ok button or ok button with attached function that reloads the parent window.
+I see the configuration of the listener, if it has the has_next this method calls itself again with previously showing a popup for the user to choose to fire the next request or cancel, but if it doesn't than a regular popup with just ok button or ok button with attached function that reloads the parent window.
 In case of success ajax, resolve data is passed and in the popup I show successMsg and set the data_after_resolve that will be input for the next ajax/promise.
-If the first AJAX fails, meaning it is rejected it goes to catch block, it doesn't go into the then block and display a popup with the errorMsg in which function the rejected data from the promise is being passed.
+If the first AJAX fails, meaning it is rejected it goes to catch block, it doesn't go into the then block and displays a popup with the errorMsg in which function the rejected data from the promise is being passed.

 {% highlight js %}